The Snakes of Michigan’s St. Clair River

 4. Common Watersnake (Nerodia sipedon)

 The common watersnake occurs in aquatic habitats all over North America.
-They are large, nonvenomous snakes that belong to the Colubridae family.
-However, they are often falsely identified as cottonmouths, which are very venomous.
-These snakes are large and vary in color from dark brown to black, gray, or red.
-In addition, they have dark blotches on their bodies and brownish-black crossbands on their necks.
-Furthermore, as they get older, their color darkens, making the patterns fade into the background, resulting in the snake becoming almost entirely black.
-Also, their bellies vary from gray white, or yellow.
+They are large, nonvenomous snakes that generally range from 2 to 3.5 feet in length.
+These snakes vary in color from dark brown to black, grey, or red.
+They have dark blotches on their bodies and brownish-black crossbands on their necks.
+As they get older, their color darkens, making the patterns fade into the background.
+Their bellies vary from gray, white, or yellow.
+They are sometimes mistakenly identified as cottonmouths, which are highly venomous.
+Common watersnakes are often seen basking on logs, rocks, or overhanging branches near rivers, streams, lakes, and marshes.
+They are diurnal in spring and fall but become primarily nocturnal during the summer.

 Common watersnake